 You must not put the metal box of switches inside of toilets or bathrooms.
 Because you may have risk of electric shock.
 Lamps must be waterproof.
 In these wet places, we have to use waterproof components for protection of life.
 Height of lamp is nearly at 200cm.

-The round of the metal boxes must not be plastered because, metal box will have corrosion steps dreaker.
-In some electromenations, portrailards when 7 Withoutstei robos, are stood, that the a-) We paint the places of switches, sockets, etc.
+The round of the metal boxes must not be plastered because, metal box will have corrosion problem.